jyapayne/coding-assignment-iam/README.md

 Better UI outline and arrangement could also be done, but is limited by my design skills.
 I would probably enlist a designer to help with that.

+I could have added a one time public/private keypair for signing and validating the post requests so that you can't just increase your own score by using fabricated post requests.